summary of incident

 Details of incident

 Vandals attacked the Budapest XXI District (Csepel) office of Hungary’s Democratic Coalition (Demokratikus Koalíció – DK) party.
-Antisemitic symbols, including a swastika, and hate messages were spray-painted across the office windows.
+Antisemitic symbols, including a swastika, and hate messages were spray-painted across the office doors.
 One of the messages read: “I will wipe out the Gyurcsány family”, referring to the family of former Prime Minister and DK’s party leader at the time, Ferenc Gyurcsány, against whom the governing Fidesz party has frequently launched campaigns of hatred.
 DK strongly condemned the incident and alleged that Fidesz’s rhetoric has contributed to a climate of hostility and intolerance that may encourage such acts.

 Context of incident